ttoss/ttoss/challenge/ENGINEERING.md

 During this challenge, we can provide you with the following resources:

-- If you choose to use DynamoDB, we can provide you with an DynamoDB table.
+- A DynamoDB table.

-- If you choose to deploy the application as a serverless application, we can provide you with an AWS account.

-- If you choose to deploy the application in a virtual machine, we can provide you with a virtual machine.
+- A PostgreSQL database.
+- An AWS account.
+- A virtual machine.
 - Mentorship from our team to help you with the challenge.

 ## Evaluation Criteria